 The role of the back end is to process the data input by the front end for analysis and storage.
 In order to realize these essential functions, the back-end design can be divided into three major modules, namely the storage and retrieval module, the data classification module, and the user account management module.
 Each module performs the corresponding functions, separated from other modules as much as possible.
 Through the modular design, high cohesion and low coupling of the back-end model are realized.
 This design is also convenient for later maintenance and the future addition of functions.

-The data storage and retrieval module are to manages the security evidence uploaded by users when developing large and complex systems.
+The data storage and retrieval module are to manage the security evidence uploaded by users when developing large and complex systems.
 The evidence is stored in different categories based on its attribute.
 At the same time, users can also use this module to query security evidence and trace the security evidence data.

 The data classification module is used to classify security evidence from the file uploaded by users.
 After the user uploads the files, this module could provide further evidence with tags.
 The purpose of this module is also for data storage to be more organized so that subsequent tag searches can quickly find the information that users need.